hydraulic-software/conveyor/guidebook/docs/faq/output-formats.md

 ## 4. MSIs?

-At the moment we have no plans to do this.
+We have no plans to do this.
 MSI is deprecated.
 MSIX is Microsoft's current recommended install technology, but we're interested in learning about use cases that require alternatives.

 ## 5. FlatPak?
 Other distros?
 Non-Intel Linux?